-As we age the discs in our spine tend to lose hydration and height, which may cause disc degeneration.
+As we age the discs in our spine tend to lose hydration and height, which may cause degenerative disc disease.
 As discs degenerate they become less likely to handle the mechanical forces placed on the disc leading to more serious injuries such as disc herniation and/or stenosis.
-Performance Rersey residents are using DRX 9000 spinal decompression therapy to help alleviate this condition.
+Performance Rehab patients are using DRX 9000 spinal decompression therapy to help alleviate this condition.

 Degenerative disc disease is not always easy to diagnose because it may or may not cause low back pain, most individuals do not have any symptoms.
 When pain is present it may be aggravated with movements such as twisting and bending and often times will not begin until after a severe injury.
 If you are experiencing pain in your lower back it is always best to seek treatment.